fbeltrao/dotnet-observability-sample/scenario2.md

 }
 ```

-To run the sample start the projects Sample.TimeApi and Sample.MainApi.
+To run you can either:

+- debug from Visual Studio (start project -> docker-compose)
+- start from the terminal, using docker-compose (docker-compose up --build).

 To generate load use the following script:

 ```bash
 watch -n 1 curl --request  GET  http://localhost:5001/api/dbtime